Ace Combat 5: The Unsung War: Plot

+During an ongoing mission, the 8492nd Squadron, an ostensibly allied Osean squadron operating nearby, attacks a civilian college in Yuktobania, and Wardog is framed for the attack.
+Wardog clears their names by repelling Yuktobanian reprisal attacks and sinking a second Yuktobanian submersible carrier, the Hrimfaxi, but during the court-martial proceedings it is revealed that the 8492nd does not exist in official records; Wardog begins to suspect they were framed by a third party.
+During a flypast at an Osean political rally, a Yuktobanian ambush and interference from the 8492nd results in Wardog's first combat loss.
+Wardog's suspicions are confirmed when unmarked 8492nd aircraft ambush the squadron during an aerial refueling which they narrowly escape.

-Squadron mechanic "Pops" tells Genette about the existence of the "Grey Men", a paramilitary group from Belka, a nation bitterly defeated by both countries in a war 15 years prior to the game's events, and suspects that they may be involved in the conspiracy against Wardog.
-He and Genette take their concerns to the base commander, only to discover that his adjutant, who is secretly part of the Grey Men, has framed the two of them, and Wardog Squadron, of being enemy spies.
-The commander orders their arrest, but they flee the base in stolen training jets with the assistance of Pops, who is revealed to be a former Belkan ace pilot himself.
+Squadron mechanic Peter N. "Pops" Beagle informs Genette of the "Grey Men", an ultranationalist paramilitary from Belka, a nation bitterly defeated in a war of aggression 15 years prior to the game's events, and suspects their involvement in the conspiracy against Wardog.
+Pops and Genette take their concerns to the base commander but learn his adjutant, acting on false information from the 8492nd, has framed them and Wardog of being enemy spies.
+The commander orders their arrest, but they flee the base in stolen training jets with the assistance of Pops, who is revealed to be Wolfgang Buchner, a former Belkan pilot who defected to Osea during the war 15 years ago and is opposed to the Grey Men.

-Meeting with a friendly Osean aircraft carrier after faking their deaths, the renamed Razgriz Squadron rescues the Osean and Yuktobanian heads of state from captivity, confirming the Belkan conspiracy.
-It is learned that the people of both countries have become opposed to the war, and that the Grey Men are ultimately planning on using nuclear weapons on Osean and Yuktobanian cities to finally avenge their defeat and unite Belka once more.
-Razgriz foils their plans, and Osea and Yuktobania learn of the conspiracy and join forces to defeat the Grey Men.
-Razgriz spearheads an assault on the Grey Men's control facility for a hijacked orbital weapons platform, and intercepts and destroys the platform itself when it is deliberately deorbited to impact the Osean capitol, ending the war and restoring peace between the two nations.
+Aided by Osean naval aviators from a friendly aircraft carrier, Wardog fakes their deaths and reforms as the independent Razgriz Squadron (named after a legend in Strangereal).
+Razgriz rescues the Osean and Yuktobanian heads of state from captivity and finds false-flagged Osean and Yuktobanian aircraft in Belkan territory, confirming the Grey Men conspiracy.
+It is learned the people of Osea and Yuktobania have become opposed to the war, and that the Grey Men are planning to attack Osea and Yuktobania with nuclear weapons to avenge their defeat and reunite Belka.
+Razgriz foils their plans, while Osea and Yuktobania join forces to defeat the Grey Men.
+When the Grey Men hijack an orbital weapons platform, Razgriz spearheads an assault on their control facility, defeats the 8492nd, and destroys the weapons platform itself when it is deliberately deorbited to impact the Osean capital, ending the war and restoring peace between Osea and Yuktobania.
+After the war, Genette reports that Razgriz disappeared afterward, while Pops retires on Wardog's now-decommissioned island air base.